-The Group assesses the impairment of nonfinancial assets whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-The factors that the Group considers important which could trigger an impairment review include: significant under performance relative to expected historical or projected operating results, significant changes in the manner of use of acquired assets or the strategy for overall business and significant negative industry or economic trends.
-Management assessed that there was no indication of impairment on the Group's property, plant and equipment as of December 31, 2023 and 2022.
+The Company assesses the impairment of nonfinancial assets whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+The factors that the Company considers important which could trigger an impairment review include: significant under performance relative to expected historical or projected operating results, significant changes in the manner of use of acquired assets or the strategy for overall business and significant negative industry or economic trends.
+Management assessed that there was no indication of impairment on the Company's property, plant and equipment and investment in an associate as at December 31, 2024 and 2023.